mrjens24/Latin102/Quiz2.md

 identify the case of the Latin pronoun, and explain why it is in that case

-> ablative because they are the object of the preposition cum
+1. ablative because they are the object of the preposition cum
->
-> dative because Eurytion is an indirect object
+2. dative because Eurytion is an indirect object
->
-> genitive because they are possesed by Eurytion
+3. genitive because they are possesed by Eurytion
->
-> ablative because it is the direct object of killed
+4. ablative❌ because it is the direct object of killed
->
-> ablative because it is the instrument of means
+5. ablative because it is the instrument of means
->
-> nominative because it is the subject
+6. nominative because it is the subject
->
-> genitive because it shows possession
+7. genitive because it shows possession❌
->
-> accusative because it is the direct object
+8. accusative because it is the direct object
->
-> dative because Hercules is an indirect object
+9. dative because Hercules is an indirect object
->
-> accusative because it is the direct object
+10. accusative because it is the direct object